 Optimal budding conditions are achieved when the bark on both the rootstock and scion can be readily separated, indicating active cambial activity that facilitates successful graft union (Vahdati, 2021).
 Cherry trees (Prunus avium L.), belonging to the Rosaceae family, are capable of withstanding 1000–1500 chilling hours during winter and thrive in temperature conditions typically found at elevations ranging from 1600 to 2700 meters above sea level (Kumar et. al. 2020).
 Cherries are highly valued in temperate regions due to their high economic returns, with the selection of propagation techniques largely influenced by seasonal conditions and optimal timing (Yazdani et. al. 2016).
 During the budding process, a portion of the cortex containing a single bud-referred to as the scion has been affixed to the rootstock; upon successful union and growth, this bud develops into the crown of the plant (Rasool et. al. 2020).

-A major challenge in the cultivation of sweet cherry trees involves regulating tree vigor and overcoming physiological incompatibility issues between specific rootstock and cultivar combinations (Baryla et. al. 2013).
+A major challenge in the cultivation of sweet cherry trees involves regulating tree vigour and overcoming physiological incompatibility issues between specific rootstock and cultivar combinations (Baryla et. al. 2013).
 The success of bud grafting is significantly affected by the physiological and structural condition of the rootstocks (Baryla and Kaplan, 2012; Baryla et. al. 2013).
 The timing of budding is an important aspect in determining graft compatibility, and it is regulated by the climatic and environmental parameters of the propagation site (Baryla and Kaplan, 2012).
 The optimal timing for budding in sweet cherry (Prunus avium L.) has been generally recognised as late August to early September, while mid-August has been considered more suitable for species such as plum (Prunus domestica), apricot (Prunus armeniaca), and peach (Prunus persica) (Ahmad et. al. 2012).
 The choice of budding and grafting techniques significantly influences bud-take success rates and overall plant survival outcomes (Zenginbal et. al. 2007; Rayya et. al. 2009; Ali et. al. 2012).
 Exclusive dependence on tongue grafting for propagation is no longer warranted, as alternative methods have proven effective.
 Moreover, tongue grafting is impractical when using recently transplanted rootstocks due to the narrow temporal window between rootstock establishment and grafting.

 Budding has been recognised as a more rapid propagation technique compared to grafting, as scion plants generate a greater number of buds.
 This reduces the need for a large population of rootstock plants to produce an equivalent number of juvenile trees (Iqbal & Singh, 2020).
 The optimal budding period, spanning from June to September, coincides with active sap flow and cambial growth.
 Utilising this timeframe for budding enables the maturation of planting stock one year earlier, thereby allowing for easier completion of the propagation process within the same year (Larraburu and Busilacchi, 2023).
 A distinctive advantage of chip budding is its feasibility without requiring the rootstock’s bark to be slipping.
 Performing chip budding during the summer enhances the speed of vascular connection formation and minimises the risk of cold injury (Fiorino and Mattii, 2024).
 Annular budding has demonstrated efficacy in the propagation of apricot and walnut trees.
 The adoption of standardised propagation techniques in cherry cultivation facilitates the efficient mass production of superior cultivars by nurserymen.